-- 1. The extent to which there is sufficient capacity and treatment to provide for the safe and efficient disposal of stormwater and wastewater from the subdivision and possible future development. - 2.
-The extent to which the design of stormwater and wastewater disposal systems incorporate measures to reduce runoff rates where there may be damage caused to natural waterway systems. - 3.
+- The extent to which there is sufficient capacity and treatment to provide for the safe and efficient disposal of stormwater and wastewater from the subdivision and possible future development without adversely affecting natural water systems. - The extent to which the design of stormwater and wastewater disposal systems incorporate measures to reduce runoff rates where there may be damage caused to natural waterway systems. - 3.
 The extent to which any subdivision proposal demonstrates how any natural water system on the site will be managed, protected or enhanced.